50th anniversary logo of Papua New Guinea with a black, red, and yellow flag and the words "1975-2025" and "WanBel."

 Accessible and impactful, it offers PNG residents an unprecedented opportunity to engage with their worldwide artistic legacy in their everyday environments.

-Invited partner museums and institutions share digital archives to allow for the display of a range of objects suitable for broad public accessibility.
+Invited participating museums and institutions contribute by sharing digital archives to allow for the display of a range of objects suitable for broad public accessibility.
 This approach democratises access and enhances inclusivity, education, and engagement among local and international audiences.

 Celebrate Our History,